MicrosoftDocs/sql-docs/docs/t-sql/queries/hints-transact-sql-query.md

 #### { FORCE | DISABLE } SCALEOUTEXECUTION

 Force or disable scale out execution of PolyBase queries that are using external tables in SQL Server 2019 Big Data Clusters.
-This hint will only be honored by a query using the master instance of a SQL big data cluster.
-The scale out will occur across the compute pool of the big data cluster.
+This hint is only honored by a query using the master instance of a SQL Big Data Cluster.
+The scale out occurs across the compute pool of the big data cluster.

 #### KEEP PLAN

 Changes the [recompilation thresholds](../../relational-databases/statistics/statistics.md#auto_update_statistics-option) for temporary tables, and makes them identical to those for permanent tables.
 The estimated recompile threshold starts an automatic recompile for the query when the estimated number of indexed column changes have been made to a table by running one of the following statements:

-#### - UPDATE
+- UPDATE

-#### - DELETE
+- DELETE
 - MERGE
 - INSERT

-Specifying KEEP PLAN makes sure a query won't be recompiled as frequently when there are multiple updates to a table.
+Specifying KEEP PLAN makes sure a query isn't recompiled as frequently when there are multiple updates to a table.

 #### KEEPFIXED PLAN